spersico/prisma-migration-migrator/README.md

 # Prisma Migration Migrator

 **Warning: This is a learning project for me.
 I make no promises about mantainance.
-I tested it a bit wiht PostgreSQL, but it's not ready for production yet.
+I tested it a bit with PostgreSQL, but it's not ready for production yet.
 I welcome issues and PRs, though!**

 A way to use [Knex's migration engine](https://knexjs.org/guide/migrations.html) to run migrations, while keeping Prisma as the source of truth.